 Why Can’t Antidepressants and Recovery Go Together?

-The psychiatrist classified Natalie as dual diagnosis, or co-occurring disorder.
+The psychiatrist classified Natalie as having a “dual diagnosis,” also known as a co-occurring disorder.
 This means being diagnosed with both addiction and a mental illness—in Natalie’s case, Major Depressive Disorder (MDD).
-Natalie began taking a low dose of an antidepressant in a class known as SSRIs (Selective Serotonin Reuptake Inhibitors).**
+Natalie began taking a low dose of an antidepressant in a class known as SSRIs (selective serotonin reuptake inhibitor).

 How Addiction and Depression Interact